karenarialin/karenarialin.github.io/logo.md

 ![Logo Design](/css/images/Logodesign.png 'Done in Adobe Illustrator')

-Other variations touch upon other parts of my life, like my spirit animal or love for writing.
+Other variations touch upon other parts of my life, like my spirit animal or my love for writing.
 I used the different logo variations to create a pattern.

 ![Pattern](/css/images/Pattern.png)